NaszvadiG/cim-xa/README.md

 Fee-based support and development work is available from Titanium Opensystems, l.c. -- <a href="//tinyurl.com/dbmsmax">see the website here</a>.

-This distribution is licensed as a compilation work under the same terms as CodeIgniter.
+This distribution is licensed as a compilation work under the same terms as set forth in
+<href="http://ellislab.com/codeigniter/user-guide/license.html">the CodeIgniter License</a>.

 NOTES:
 This distribution's configuration for CodeIgniter departs from the original as follows: 1-csrf_protection is set to: TRUE;